Distributed Control within a Trapezoid Virtual Tube Containing Obstacles for Robotic Swarms Subject to Speed Constraints: Vector Field Design within Trapezoid Virtual Tube with No Obstacle Considered

 \subsubsection{Relative Kinematics under Reference Velocity Command}

-When UAVs are moving inside $\mathcal{T}$, the velocities of neighboring UAVs are approximately the same.
-Hence, we divide the velocity command $\mathbf{v}_{\text{c},i}$ into two parts, which are the \emph{reference velocity command} $\mathbf{v}^\ast$ for all UAVs and the \emph{relative velocity command} $\tilde{\mathbf{v}}_{\text{c},i}$ only for the $i$th UAV, namely
+When robots are moving inside $\mathcal{T}$, the velocities of neighboring robots are approximately the same.
+Hence, we divide the velocity command $\mathbf{v}_{\text{c},i}$ into two parts, which are the \emph{reference velocity command} $\mathbf{v}^\ast$ for all robots and the \emph{relative velocity command} $\tilde{\mathbf{v}}_{\text{c},i}$ only for the $i$th robot, namely